TheCyberWeaver/obvault/Math/Abstract Algebra/Section 14 Factor Groups.md

 > [!NOTE]
 > Hence every conjugate subgroup is isomorphic to $H$.

+See how Automorphism is defined in Category Theory: [[Special Morphisms#Definition: Automorphism]]
 ## Ways to Prove $H$ is a Normal Subgroup - Summary

 1. $ghg^{−1} ∈ H$ for all $g ∈ G$ and $h ∈ H$ .